robinhood/faust/docs/developerguide/overview.rst

     app = faust.App('myid')

-The ServiceProxy makes the initialization of the service part lazy, and delegates all service methods to a composite class (App -> AppService, Actor -> ActorService).
+The ServiceProxy makes the initialization of the service part lazy, and delegates all service methods to a composite class (App -> AppService, Agent -> AgentService).

 ``Worker``